 The European Green Deal values that the application of circular economy measures can increase the EU GDP by an additional 0.5% by 2030 creating around 700,000 new jobs.

-Circular economy affects both packaging and mass consumption as well as the sectors of water management, construction or mobility, among others.
+Thus, the circular economy affects both packaging and mass consumption as well as the sectors of water management, construction or mobility, among others.